datalad-handbook/book/docs/basics/101-106-nesting.rst

 In the upcoming sections, we'll experience the perks of dataset nesting frequently, and everything that might seem vague at this point will become clearer.
-To conclude this demonstration, figure :numref:`fignesting` illustrates the current state of our dataset, ``DataLad-101``, with its nested subdataset.
+To conclude this demonstration, :numref:`fignesting` illustrates the current state of our dataset, ``DataLad-101``, with its nested subdataset.

 .. _fignesting:
 .. figure:: ../artwork/src/virtual_dstree_dl101.svg